Fruit chutney is a sweet, fruity homemade condiment made using mixed garden fruits and is suitable for long storage.

-If you haven't made chutney before then this recipe is perfect for you.
+If you haven't made chutney before then this easy recipe is perfect for you.
 There are no complicated steps, simply prepare the ingredients, place in a pan and cook!

-And the great thing about homemade preserves is that so long as the jars are sterilised your homemade chutney will last months or even years.
-If you are looking for other recipes for preserves you may also like to try red onion chutney, red tomato chutney, tomato and chilli chutney, or pickled capers.
+The great thing about homemade preserves is that so long as the jars are sterilised your homemade chutney will last months or even years.

-The quantities in this quick fruit chutney recipe will make approximately 4 to 6 small to medium jars of chutney.
+The quantities in this fruit chutney recipe will make approximately 4 to 6 small to medium jars of chutney.

 - 3 heaped teaspoons ground ginger or mixed spice - either ginger or mixed spice will complement the flavours of the fruits and will add warmth and sweetness to the chutney.